golang/proposal/README.md

 ## Introduction

 The Go project's development process is design-driven.
-Significant changes to the language, libraries, or tools must be first discussed, and sometimes formally documented, before they can be implemented.
+Significant changes to the language, libraries, or tools (which includes API changes in the main repo and all golang.org/x repos, as well as command-line changes to the `go` command) must be first discussed, and sometimes formally documented, before they can be implemented.

 This document describes the process for proposing, documenting, and implementing changes to the Go project.